Binance Market Update (2022-09-20)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, up by 1.02% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -1.17% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include EPX, MDX, and XRP, up by 51%, 22%, and 18%, respectively.
+Market outperformers include EPX, WRX, and HNT, up by 46%, 12%, and 10%, respectively.

 Top stories of the day: